Pang E: In Huangfu Mi's Biographies of Exemplary Women

-One morning in early February 179, Zhao E armed herself with a sword and set out to find him.
+One morning in late March or early April 179, Zhao E armed herself with a sword and set out to find him.
 She encountered Li Shou in broad daylight and stabbed his horse, causing him to fall from it.
 She then fought with Li Shou and killed him, then cut off his head.
 While holding Li Shou's head, she immediately turned herself in to the authorities and asked to be executed.

 Despite awaiting the execution of her act, she was pardoned by officials who were sympathetic to her cause.
 It is said that Magistrate Yin Jia did not want her to be punished upon learning of her circumstances to the point that he was willing to relinquish his office so that she could live.
-Yin Jia was going to resign so as not to judge her, but Yan Chen firmly accepted the accusation.
+Yin Jia was going to resign so as not to judge her, but she refused to be afforded special treatment.
 The people heard the news, and they came in greater and greater numbers, and all supported her.
 The district lieutenant did not dare arrest Zhao E, implicitly advised her to leave Tang County, and forced her to go home.
 Zhao E's insistence on obeying the law earned her many admirers who escorted her home, her legacy was spread throughout the nation and she was greatly revered.

 An amnesty was issued thus she was able to escape punishment honorably.
-In admiration of her sense of duty the provincial authorities set up a stele at her gate while such courage and enterprise displayed by a woman were reported to the court and celebrated across the empire.
-Her son, Pang Yu, also earned a reputation for his courage and loyalty, he was appointed Marquis of Guannei during the reign of Emperor Wen of Wei.
+In admiration of her sense of duty, the provincial authorities set up a stele at her gate while such courage and enterprise displayed by a woman were reported to the court and celebrated across the empire.
+Her son, Pang Yu, also earned a reputation for his courage and loyalty; he was appointed a Marquis within the Passes during the reign of Emperor Wen of Wei.